-Technical SEO is the process of optimizing your website so that search engine spiders can efficiently crawl and index your site.
-Technical SEO optimizations, by itself, will not help you hit your SEO goals.
-It must be combined with other SEO strategies, such as on-page and off-page SEO, to make up the three-main pillars of SEO.
+Technical SEO is the process of optimizing your website so that search engine spiders can efficiently crawl and index the content on your site.
+It’s critical that crawlers can properly access the content on your site or you risk missed opportunities for pages to rank.
+While technical SEO optimizations are extremely important, by itself, will not help you hit your SEO goals.
+It must be combined with other SEO strategies, such as on-page and off-page SEO, which make up the three-main pillars of SEO.

 See the Venn diagram below for a full picture of how technical SEO fits into the overall SEO strategy: